kvverti/clavender/index.md

 ## Using the Interpreter

 Lavender can run programs from files, or run as a REPL (read-eval-print loop).
-On the command line, run `./lavender -help` for a list of command line options.
+On the command line, run `./lavender --help` for a list of command line options.

 ### REPL Mode